At least 11 deaths suspected in California wildfires, as winds set to pick back up

 California in July saw its hottest month ever recorded with a string of record-breaking heat waves, and Swain said vegetation in the state has been left "tinder, tinder dry."

-Cal Fire said that a preliminary estimate is that the Camp Fire that devastated the town of Paradise destroyed more than 6,400 single-family homes and more than 200 commercial buildings, which would make it the most destructive wildfire in state history.
+Cal Fire said that a preliminary estimate is that the Camp Fire that devastated the town of Paradise destroyed more than 6,400 single-family homes and 260 commercial buildings, which would make it the most destructive wildfire in state history.

 The Tubbs Fire that struck in Napa and Sonoma counties in October 2017 had topped the list with 5,636 structures destroyed, according to Cal Fire.
 Twenty-two people lost their lives.